Deltares/Wflow.jl/docs/src/lateral/sediment.md

 Choosing a transport capacity equation depends on the river characteristics (some equation are more suited for narrow or wider rivers), and on the reliability of the required river parameters (such as slope, width or mean particle diameter of the river channel).
-Several river transport caapcity are available and the choice is set up in the model section of the
+Several river transport capacity are available and the choice is set up in the model section of the
 TOML:
 ```toml
 [model]